Huang Sian Teh: Taiwan

-Huang came to Taiwan with the Kuomintang in 1949 along with many other top Chinese Martial Arts masters including Chang Tung-sheng.
+Huang came to Taiwan with the Kuomintang in 1949 along with many other top Chinese Martial Arts masters including Chang Dongsheng.
 They both later went on to teach at Chinese Culture University in Taipei.
 After arriving in Taiwan, Huang became a police officer to help establish law and order on the dangerous and lawless Island.
 While working for the police department in Taiwan, Master Huang also served as a hand-to-hand combat teacher at the police academy.
 Many of the top masters that relocated to Taiwan taught their martial arts to either the military or the police.
 It was while serving at the Taiwan Police Academy that Huang met and befriended Fan Chi Sau (范之孝), the two would remain friends and leaders of the martial arts community in Taiwan for more than half a century.
-After retiring from the police service Huang began teaching Shaolin Kung Fu and later was appointed Chairman of the Taipei Chinese Kung Fu Association in 1967.
+After retiring from the police service Huang began teaching Shaolin kung fu and later was appointed Chairman of the Taipei Chinese Kung Fu Association in 1967.